top of page

 Search

-Execute Your Program with Less
+Execute Your Philanthropic Program with Less

 Having enough is magic.
 It makes life easier and more comfortable, while, hopefully, prompting gratitude.
 Enough allows for growth and creativity, unlike scarcity which breeds fear and distraction.
 When needs are met, higher order considerations like fulfillment and sharing are possible.
 Enough is a sign of strength and stability in society.
 Unfortunately, human services programs are being cut outright, with little indication that there will be reshaping.